SamiHei/worktime_monitor/README.md

 ## Usage

+Periods with recorded time of 0 are not saved!

 On periods and export menu you can navigate back by using BACKSPACE

 On about view you can exit using BACKSPACE